 Cyrus’ room has an entry way and shared bathroom made of concrete floors incorporating recycled materials.
 The carpet, adhesives, paint and sealants are all made from low volatile organic compounds (VOC), with little off-gassing.

-Even though the university has a smoke-free policy on campus and there are smoke-free buffer zones around buildings, students still attempt to smoke in dorm rooms, making a HEPA filter key to keeping dorm room air quality clean.
+Even though the university has a smoke-free policy on campus and there are smoke-free buffer zones around buildings, students still attempt to smoke in dorm rooms.
+This makes a HEPA filter key to keeping dorm room air quality clean.

 Students are required to clean their own living space, so we chose natural low VOC products for his use.
 Cyrus is now committed to dusting his room each week with a wet rag or hand wipes.
-He is also showering each night to remove outdoor dust and pollen from his body and hair to ensure uncongested sleeping.
+He is also showering each night to remove outdoor dust and pollen from his body and hair.
+This wil to ensure uncongested sleeping.

 As a parent, I chuckled that he is now required to clean his bathroom.
 I think I enjoyed buying him cleaning products more than he did!

 We believe that Arielle’s previous food allergy and asthma experiences on campus also influenced the school’s room assignment decisions and we are grateful to her for blazing the trail to benefit new students.
 It really helped us avoid many potential pitfalls to speak to a student attending the same school.